Parasite Resistance - Serum IgA

 - Once results are received from the lab, Bridget will prompt you to submit your invoice for AHDB to reimburse £4.50/sample - you will need to quote your PO on the invoice

 Who provides IgA testing services and what does it cost?

-In 2020 IgA testing will be provided by Biobest Labs.
-The test is priced at £5.50/sample.
+In 2021 IgA testing will be provided by Biobest Labs.
+The test is priced by Biobest at £6.05/sample but for this AHDB supported work, they have agreed to reduce the cost to £5.50/sample.
 Please contact Biobest before samples are dispatched as the test is offered on the basis of prior agreement only.

-Samples need to be accompanied by a submission form, which can be obtained from Biobest.
+Samples need to be accompanied by a submission form, which can be obtained below or directly from Biobest.